Entropy5/JMtoXaero/README.md

 # JMtoXaero

-Tool to convert [JourneyMap](https://www.curseforge.com/minecraft/mc-mods/journeymap) tiles to regions used by [Xaero's World Map](https://chocolateminecraft.com/worldmap.php)
+**JMtoXaero** is a tool to convert [JourneyMap](https://www.curseforge.com/minecraft/mc-mods/journeymap) tiles to regions used by [Xaero's World Map](https://chocolateminecraft.com/worldmap.php)

-Visual difference is significant, since we are just guessing the block ID from the Journeymap color, and the colors are complicated by height level, shading, transparency, and biomes.
 ![Journeymap to Xaero mapping visualization](https://i.imgur.com/LP8HuKX.png)

-Usage:
+# Description

+- Reads images from the Journeymap folder
+- Writes Xaero regions that are relevant for multiplayer maps (Singleplayer maps don't need this conversion, Xaero's mod will just automap everything over time)
+- Uses the Journeymap colormapping to decode what block likely generated each pixel
+- Visual difference is significant, as Journeymap pixel colors are also affected by height level, shading, transparency, and biomes

+# Usage

 `java -jar JMtoXaero.jar <input folder> <output folder> <dimension> (-1, 0, 1, all)`